-Guests or conference attendees should use the instructions below for connecting to Reednet.
-Users of an unsupported OS who need to connect to Reed1x should contact CUS or ACS for help.
+Guests or conference attendees should use the instructions below for connecting to ReedXenia.
+Users of an unsupported OS who need to connect to Reed1x should contact CUS for help.

 On some Android devices (possibly newer versions of the OS), Reed1x doesn't work out of the box.
 You have to press and hold on the Reed1x network > advanced config.
 Change the "Phase 2 authentication" to none.
 Then enter your username in the "identity" field and then your password.

-- Select Reednet from your list of wireless networks.
+- Select ReedXenia from your list of wireless networks.

 - Open a web browser and you will automatically be directed to Reed's network registration page.

-- Reed community members (students, faculty, staff, and alumni) should click on the Reed Community Member option and then enter their Kerberos username and password.
+- Reed community members (students, faculty, staff, and alumni) can use their Kerberos credentials to log in.